davipo/modsplan-compiler/ReadMe.txt

-Modsplan ReadMe.txt
+modsplan-compiler/ReadMe.txt
+ModSPLan - Modular Specification of Programming Languages Modsplan implements a universal compiler, driven by language specifications.

 Please read the introduction to this project at modsplan.com

-Version 0.2.8 of the Modsplan compiler is 1932 lines of pure Python (plus 84 lines of specifications used internally).
+Version 0.2.8 of the Modsplan compiler is 1932 lines of pure Python, plus 84 lines of specifications used internally.
 It uses no external libraries.

 Modsplan requires Python 2.7
 Enter "python compiler.py" on your command line for usage information.